27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Pile Driver

 Pile drivers are essential in construction endeavors that require attention to building the foundation.
 The hammering system of the machine allows it to penetrate deeper and drive deep into foundational layers and place piles into the earth.
-Pile drivers are of chief use when building bridges or offshore platforms on unstable soil.
+Often listed within the types of construction vehicles, pile drivers are of chief use when building bridges or offshore platforms on unstable soil.

 These are the key features of the pile drivers: